Jennifer Lopez And Alex Rodriguez To Meet In Miami Amid Dating Rumors

 As an insider close to J-Lo revealed, the “Let’s Get Loud” singer and Yankee legend are still “getting to know each other and having fun.”
 And that while Lopez is “excited” about the prospect of dating A-Rod, she’s still “cautious” about the whole thing.

-While Lopez and Rodriguez are taking it slow for the meantime, the insider says that there’s “strong physical attraction between the two.”
+While Lopez and Rodriguez are taking it slow for the meantime, the insider says that there’s “strong physical attraction” between the two.”

 “A-Rod has always been taken with the beauty and personality of Jennifer Lopez,” the source says.
 “She is his dream girl.”